hft-stuttgart/openhab-pb-stack/README.md

 To use this new rule simply rerun the installation of the device scripts as explained above.
 After replugging the device it will now always be available by the name defined with `SYMLINK+=`, e.g. `/dev/my_serial`.

 From now on the device can be linked manually already by creating a systemd entry manually using its device name.
 To make the script aware of the new device (and have an entry in the menu) simply extend the constant `USB_DEVICES` in the `building_manager.py` by a new entry using the device name as the value.

+Also note openHAB manages the serial devices it can access using a whitelist (see here for details).
+SO when adding a new device extend this whitelist using the EXTRA_JAVA_OPTS entry of openHAB in the compose file (and also in the template to have it available on new installs).